Skip to main content

 Frequently asked questions about secure file collaboration

-Encrypted file sharing is the practice of encrypting files before sharing them with others, ensuring that only authorized individuals can access them.
-It is important for businesses that want to protect sensitive data while collaborating with team members, clients, and partners.
+Encrypted file sharing is the practice of encrypting files before sharing them with others, ensuring that only authorised individuals can access them.
+It is important for businesses that want to protect sensitive data while collaborating with team members, clients and partners.

 No, encrypted file sharing does not slow down workflows.
-Dropbox uses efficient encryption algorithms that do not impact performance.
+Dropbox uses efficient encryption algorithms that do not affect performance.
 This means that you can collaborate on files securely without sacrificing speed or productivity.

 Yes, Dropbox Transfer is encrypted.
-All files transferred through Dropbox Transfer are encrypted in transit and at rest, ensuring that they are protected from unauthorized access.
+All files transferred through Dropbox Transfer are encrypted in transit and at rest, ensuring that they are protected from unauthorised access.

 Explore related resources